 Instructions

-• Rinse the rice until water turns clear.
-Then soak the rice in enough water for 20 to 30 minutes.
-Once 30 minutes are up, drain the rice using a colander and set aside.
+• Rinse ¼ cup basmati rice (50 grams) until water turns clear.
+Then soak the rice in 1 & ½ cups of water for 20 to 30 minutes.
+Once 30 minutes are up, drain the water using a colander and set the rice aside.
+You can use 1/3 cup of rice if you prefer a thicker kheer.

 • Heat a heavy bottom pan on medium heat.
-Then add 1 teaspoon of ghee to it and then add the soaked & drained rice.
-Also add 3-4 crushed green cardamom pods.
+Then add 1 teaspoon ghee to it and then add the soaked & drained rice to the pan.
+Also add 3-4 green cardamom pods (crushed).

-• Let the milk come to a boil, this will take around 10-12 minutes.
-Stir in between so that milk doesn't stuck to the bottom of the pan.
+• Let the milk come to a boil, this will take around 10 to 12 minutes.
+Keep stirring in between with a spatula so that the milk doesn't stick to the bottom of the pan.

 • Once the milk has come to a boil, lower the heat to low and let the kheer cook for around 25 minutes on low heat.
 Stir every 2 minutes or so.
-The milk will reduce considerably after 25 minutes and the kheer would look thick and the rice will be completely cooked.
+The milk will reduce considerably after 25 minutes, and the kheer will look thick, and the rice will be completely cooked.
 If you want super thick kheer, cook for 15 more minutes at this point.

-• Remove pan from heat.
-Stir in rose water (if using).
-Garnish with more nuts and serve kheer warm or chilled.
+• Remove the pan from heat.
+Stir in 1 & ½ teaspoons rose water (if using).
+Garnish with more nuts and serve the kheer warm or chilled.
 I love mine chilled and serve it after chilling it in the refrigerator for 4 to 5 hours.

 Notes